-Finbox has tons of pre-built financial models that users can select from or opt to refine existing models for a stock.
-Valuation models can even be created through the step-by-step model builder that will help users find comparable companies.
+Finbox has tons of pre-built financial models that users can select from.
+Alternatively, traders can create their own valuation models using Finbox’s step-by-step model builder.
 Finbox does a great job of explaining the pre-built models like the Discounted Cash Flow Model.
 This is a good start for users that want to delve into the world of financial modeling with stocks.
-Users can find model templates, edit, refine and share them.
+Users can find model templates and then edit, refine, and share them.

 Fair Value Tool

 The goal of valuation modeling is ultimately to determine what the fair value of a stock should be.
-For those of you that don’t want to bother with the legwork of endless researching and analysis, Finbox cuts to the chase with their own proprietary Fair Value price for every stock.
-It provides the metrics that it uses to arrive at that price and newbies can use this price as a starting point.
+For traders who don’t want to bother with the legwork of building financial models, Finbox cuts to the chase by providing its own fair value estimate for every stock it covers.
+Finbox also explains the metrics that it uses to arrive at that price and newbies can use this price as a starting point.

-The news is generic as it’s pulled from free sites including Yahoo!
+The news in Finbox feels more generic than its other features.
+News is pulled from free sites including Yahoo!
 Finance.
 This is not for active traders that want to be the first to spot a news release to get the jump on price moves.
-News is almost a secondary concern on this platform as quantitative financial data is the driver behind longer-term price moves.
-Traders seeking a news platform can check out Benzinga Pro, TradetheNews, or The Fly.
+Traders seeking a dedicated news platform can check out Benzinga Pro, TradetheNews, or The Fly.

-Finbox provides a fundamental stock screener that lets users scan the markets for stocks that match specific filters.
-Users can compound the filters many times over to find that needle in the haystack stock.
+Finbox offers a fundamental stock screener that lets users scan the markets for stocks that match specific filters.
+There’s a huge number of filters available to help users find the needle in the haystack stock they’re looking for.

 Watch Lists and Ideas